AntonioMeireles/ClearLinux-packer/README.md

 - By default boxes are loaded in _headless_ mode.

-  When using Virtualbox or VMware if you wish to have access to the boot console you can boot them in graphical mode by invoking `vagrant` with `HEADLESS=false` set in your environment.
+  When using **Virtualbox** or **VMware** if you wish to have access to the boot console you can boot them in graphical mode by invoking `vagrant` with `HEADLESS=false` set in your environment.
-- if you want to consume additional Vagrant plugins from your *Vagrantfile* the prefered way to do it is along the snippet bellow...
+- if you want to consume additional **Vagrant** plugins from your *Vagrantfile* the preferred way to do it is along the snippet bellow...

   ```ruby
   additional_plugins = {